 So now I’m going to confuse you, sometimes “simultaneous contrast” opposite colors can work with the color next to the opposite color – so red & green are opposites: Complementary colors.
 But the bright red & the bright light blue (next to green on the color wheel) are also creating “Simultaneous contrast” too (below).
 That “flicker” is really happening on the right where you can see the red rose over the bright light blue tablecloth.

 Mr. Henry E. Huntington & his “Red Cars”:

 Mr. Henry E. Huntington was not scared of color, in Los Angeles in the early 1900’s he painted all his trains bright red!
 Those trains traveled throughout the Los Angeles & Orange Counties down to Newport Beach and out to Redondo Beach, CA .
 His Pacific Electric Co. train cars were called by the locals, “Red Cars”.
-Can you imagine early in 1900s, his bright red trains cruising over bright green grass field after a rain storm?
+Can you imagine early in 1900s, his bright red trains cruising over bright green grass fields after a rain storm?
 It would have been a amazing sight to see.

 Mrs. Huntington & her interior design changed:

 Mrs. Arabella Huntington was not frightened of color at all; she used color to her advantage in the decorating all her mansions & rooms.
 In 1880’s to 1920’s, red was a symbol of wealth & status.
 In her New York mansions, she used a lot of bright red with red flocked wallpaper, red velvet drapes, & red upholstered brocade chairs with gold, etc. It was the Gilded Age in New York City, and it was “over the top” decor.
 But at the San Marino Ranch, Mrs. Huntington changed her style of decorating, it was much more reserved.
 It seems she used red only to pop the design of a room, not to overwhelm the viewer with too much red.

 Mrs. Arabella Huntington as interior designer: